RosamariaTricarico/2019TDI/README.md

 Rows correspond to genes
 Columns correspond to patients

-"Gene" indicates the gene code listed in the fist column
+"Gene" indicates the gene code/name listed in the fist column

 *Abbreviations:*
 B = baseline